Probate Q&A Series

 • File Tax Returns: Prepare and file any required federal or state income tax returns on behalf of the decedent and the estate.

 • Account to Heirs: Prepare a final accounting that shows all receipts, disbursements, and distributions.
-File the account with the court and serve it on heirs.
+File the account with the court.
 (See N.C.
 Gen. Stat. § 28A-19-6.)

-• Distribute Remaining Assets: After court approval of the account, distribute the remaining estate according to North Carolina’s intestate succession laws.
+• Distribute Remaining Assets: After payment of claims and completion of administration, distribute the remaining estate according to North Carolina’s intestate succession laws.
 (See N.C.
 Gen. Stat. § 28A-13-1.)

 How Beneficiaries Can Contest Withheld or Undervalued Assets